 Severe Economic Hardship

 Under special circumstances, USCIS will grant employment authorization to students who experienced severe economic hardship.
 F-1 students who have been enrolled in a degree or certificate program for 9 months or longer and who have experienced severe and unexpected financial hardship are eligible to apply.
-Please see an immigration advisor in the IP Office for more information.
+Please see an immigration advisor in the CIE Office for more information.